 We believe that autism is not a disease to be cured, but a condition of very great attributes and potential.
 However, it also brings great sensitivity, and so the environment in which the autistic person lives can make the difference between whether they thrive and prosper, or become overwhelmed and incapacitated.

-The Transforming Autism Project was launched by Guy Shahar in 2016, and is based on his experience of helping to transform the life of his own son by using this approach.
+The Transforming Autism Project was launched by Guy Shahar in 2016, and is based on his experience of helping to transform the life of his own son using this approach.

-The Project's Mission Statement is farther down this page.
+The Project's full Mission Statement is here.

 Visit The Blog